-Required classes

-PHED 242 Techniques of Taping and Bracing

-PHED 246 Care, Prevention, and Management of Athletic Injuries3

-PHED 247 Recognition and Evaluation of Athletic Injuries

-6 hours from the following courses:

-PHED 348 Therapeutic Exercise Mgmt. of Injuries (3)

-PHED 330 Physiology of Exercise (3)

-PHED 341 Kinesiology (3)

-Choose 2 hours of electives from any Physical Education theory

-course 211 or above

-Total:
+Required classes PHED 242 Techniques of Taping and Bracing1 PHED 246 Care, Prevention, and Management of Athletic Injuries 3 6 hours from the following courses: 6 PHED 330 Physiology of Exercise (3) PHED 341 Kinesiology (3) PHED 348 Therapeutic Exercise Mgmt. of Injuries (3) Choose 2 hours of electives from any Physical Education theory course 211 or above2 Total.....
+15